Prince Harry thought about quitting royal life in his 20s - The Boston Globe

 In a previous interview, Harry said the royal family cut him off financially at the start of 2020 after he announced plans to step back from his roles.
 But he was able to afford security for his family because of the money his mother left behind.

-Harry and Meghan’s departure from royal duties began last year over what they described as the British media's intrusions and racist attitudes toward the duchess.
-He criticized some American media outlets but said they are an improvement over the ones in the U.K.
+Harry and Meghan’s departure from royal duties began last year over what they described as the British media’s intrusions and racist attitudes toward the duchess.
+He criticized some American media outlets but said they are an improvement over the ones in the United Kingdom.

 He feels more liberated after he and his family moved to California.